HardisonCo/.github/international/india/in-health/hms-llm/index.md

 ## Integration Points

-This document outlines how HMS-LLM is integrated with in_Health systems in India.
+This document outlines how HMS-LLM is integrated with in-health systems in India.